 Are you jetting off to Cork this winter?
 Or, perhaps after the madness of Christmas?
-If so, take a culinary journey with us, through the best restaurants in Cork for 2022.
+If so, take a culinary journey with us, through the best restaurants in Cork.

 The Top 12 Places To Eat In Cork